Timoth37/Web-APP-Front/README.md

 The basic layout is in place, you can find a login and a registering page.
 If logged in, the location page will be accessible.

+## Backend used
+I used your backend but I managed to desactivate the CORS policy.
+Also, I decided in the backend to see the last locations added, and not the first ones, by changing the following line of code "return Location.find().limit(limit).skip(offset)" into the following one : "return Location.find().limit(limit).skip(offset).sort({_id:-1})" in location.service.js.

 ## User stories implemented